This Argentine award was donated in memory of Mr. Adolfo Gabarret and is the equivalent of the ACBL McKenny Trophy.

 Grand National Rookie Pairs

-An ACBL established Pair Championship begun in 1979 and continued until 1991, after which it was renamed the North American Forty-Niner Pairs.
+An ACBL established Pair Championship that began in the year 1979 and continued until the year 1991, after which the Champ was renamed the North American Forty-Niner Pairs.

 Grand National Teams

-A bid of seven.
+A final bid of seven.
 Or the winning of all 13 tricks by the declarer.
 It is interesting to note that during a short span between 1932 and 1935, the scoring for a grand slam was different.
-For a grand slam, not vulnerable, the bonus was 1500 points, and when vulnerable, the bonus was 2250.
+For a grand slam, not vulnerable, the bonus was 1,500 points, and when vulnerable, the bonus was 2,250 as opposed to 1,000 points and 1,500 points depending on the state of vulnerability.

 Grand Slam Force